-He has experience in multiple areas of criminal law and acquired a range of specialist experience before coming to the Bar.
-Immediately before pupillage, William spent a year working for a boutique law firm in Malaysia, drafting submissions that were instrumental in achieving the exoneration of death row inmates charged with either murder or drug trafficking.
-Prior to this, he spent 9 months in the USA assisting with the investigation and preparation of capital defence cases.
-William has also spent a year practising civil law during his time as a County Court Advocate.
+Before coming to the Bar, William gained a range of specialist experience.
+He spent a year working for a boutique law firm in Malaysia, drafting submissions that were instrumental in achieving the exoneration of death row inmates charged with either murder or drug trafficking in the Malaysian Supreme Court.
+Prior to this, he spent 9 months in the USA investigating and preparing capital defence cases with Mississippi’s Office of Capital Defense Counsel.
+William also spent a year practising civil law during his time as a County Court Advocate.

 William was instructed to represent a client who had pleaded guilty to dwelling burglary and dangerous driving and not-guilty to two counts of attempted burglary.
 Following representations being made to the CPS, the Crown offered no evidence on the attempted burglary counts.
 Citing the case of R v Jessemey EWCA Crim 175, William successfully argued that the Crown Court’s sentencing powers were limited to those of the Magistrates’ Court and he was able to secure an eight-month suspended sentence for his client.
 Instructed by Thomas Boyd Whyte.

 William was instructed to represent a youth client who was charged with conspiracy to supply Class A drugs.
 Following representations being made to the CPS’ reviewing lawyer regarding the positive NRM referral and the inherent weaknesses of the Crown’s case, the Crown discontinued the charges.
 Instructed by Paul Martin & Co